 Mass will continue to be live streamed on Saturday evening at 6pm from Our Lady of Lourdes, and available for viewing afterwards via the link.
 We are also using FACEBOOK links via the Parish of Baulkham Hills FACEBOOK page.
 Thank you to Jim and Brian for your help with this every week.

-Even though our Churches are closed, I would like to thank those who have made contributions to our parish and priests at this time.
-To assist proper recording for the second collection, please include your envelope number if you have one.
+As always, you are still welcome to contribute to the support of the parish and clergy online.
+To assist with the proper recording for the second collection, please include your envelope number if you have one.

 For EFT to the First Collection - supporting the priests